 We have a regular midwife attached to the practice, who sees our Mums-to-be on a Monday and Wednesday.
 As soon as you are pregnant, book in to see the midwife who will offer you advice and arrange the monitoring you need.
-If it is your first pregnancy, you'll also need to see your GP for a quick heart check.

 Asthma & COPD